-The Sky Trail has some nice views of the Carquinez Strait
+The Sky Trail has nice views of Carquinez Strait

 The best trails for hiking are in the isolated, difficult-to-reach interior valley at the south end of the park.
-However, most of the trails in this area — everything south of the Tree Frog Loop — are closed for habitat protection from about February through August, though the dates vary (the closures are not currently posted on the park website).
-What’s more, after the heavy rains of 2023, all trails in the south end of the park except the flow trails were so overgrown that they’d completely disappeared.
+Unfortunately, most trails in this area — everything south of the Tree Frog Loop — are closed for habitat protection from about February through August, which would be the best time to visit.
+The dates vary and the closures are never posted on the park website.
+These trails are so little-used that in recent years they’ve almost completely disappeared.

-The loop described below is one of the few hiking options that doesn’t use the flow trails and is open year-round.
+The route described below is one of the few hiking options that doesn’t use the flow trails and is open year-round.
+However, part of the loop at the south end may no longer be usable, since it’s disappeared due to lack of use.

-Start at the parking lot at the very northern end of the park, just outside the small industrial town of Crockett.
-After going through the gate, don’t follow the obvious trail ahead, but immediately turn onto the much less-prominent trail to your right.
+Start at the parking lot just outside the small industrial town of Crockett.
+After going through the gate, don’t follow the obvious trail ahead, but immediately turn onto the much less-prominent trail to the right.
 The trail climbs steeply up a wooded hillside; there’s a little poison oak near the top.

 The Crockett Ranch Trail

 After passing through a tunnel under Cummings Skyway, the trail leaves the woods and emerges onto an exposed ridgetop, which is the most scenic and popular part of the park.
-The Sky Trail climbs along the ridge, offering some nice views of Carquinez Strait and its oddly mismatched bridges.
-In summer, if the park has been grazed, the ridgetop can become unpleasantly dusty, barren, and covered with dried-out flecks of manure, but it’s pretty nice in spring.
+The Sky Trail climbs along the ridge, where there are some nice views of Carquinez Strait and its mismatched bridges.
+It’s pretty nice in spring, but in summer, if the park has been grazed, the ridgetop can become unpleasantly dusty, barren, and covered with dried-out flecks of manure.

-The Soaring Eagle Trail, one of the park’s flow trails, seen from the Sky Trail
+The Soaring Eagle Trail, one of the park’s flow trails, from the Sky Trail

 The trail climbs to a picnic area on an open hilltop, then begin to descend.
 After a gate, turn onto the Big Valley Trail, which makes a short but steep descent into the valley.